gobeam/erc20-solidity-hardhat-testcases-example/README.md

 ```

 ##  Deploy in rinkeby testnet
 Update RINKEBY_URL & PRIVATE_KEY in .env before running this command.
-You can get these values by creating project from [Alchemy](https://www.alchemy.com/).
+You can get RINKEBY_URL value by creating project from [Alchemy](https://www.alchemy.com/) and PRIVATE_KEY should have private key of wallet that holds some eth value of corresponding Ethereum network you're going to deploy smart contract on.
 ```bash
 npm run deploy:rinkeby
 ```